sweeneychris/TheiaSfM/docs/source/sfm.rst

 The :class:`ReconstructionBuilder` has many customizable options that can easily be set to modify the functionality, strategies, and performance of the SfM reconstruction process.
-This includes options for feature description extractionn, feature matching, which SfM pipeline to use, and more.
+This includes options for feature description extraction, feature matching, which SfM pipeline to use, and more.

 .. member:: int ReconstructionBuilderOptions::num_threads